Board of County Commissioners goals and policy directives 2023

 - Maintain the motor pool fleet vehicles for safety and reliability purposes and implement the new motor pool policy through the motor pool user’s committee.

 - Advance IT cyber security, network infrastructure and data storage, maintenance of computer equipment and replacements, and increase the security of the county’s website.
-Continue the work of the technology advisory committee and IT assessment recommendations.
+Continue the work of the Technology Advisory Committee and IT assessment recommendations with table-top exercises in the spring of 2024.

 - Update the employee handbook to include cyber-security policy and advance the education and training on cyber security.